The secret to perfect Pan Seared Scallops is cooking them quickly in a blazing hot cast iron pan and basting them with butter

 Intimidated by cooking scallops?

-Pre-cooking Pro Tips for Perfect Pan Seared Scallops:
+Cooking Tips for Perfect Pan Seared Scallops:

 - Buy large or jumbo scallops for this recipe.
 They are also called U-10 scallops.
 Bay scallops are very small and have a different taste and cooking method.

-- Frozen scallops are harder to sear unless you completely defrost and dry them, so best to get wet-packed or dry-packed scallops at the fish counter.
+- Frozen scallops are harder to sear unless you completely defrost and dry them, so it’s best to get wet-packed or dry-packed scallops at the fish counter.

 - Always rinse scallops prior to use in cold water because sand can hide in the tiny cracks.
+We love the beach but nobody wants sandy scallops!

-Dried Scallops are the key to a perfect sear
+Dry scallops are the key to a perfect sear

 - Dry the scallops completely by patting dry with paper towels for 10-15 minutes.
 Put them on top of paper towels and also press down on the top of the scallops with a paper towel.
 This is crucial to getting a great sear so don’t skip this step!
 See step 3 in the photos below.